-A graduate of an approved school of nursing who has been convicted of a violation of the law other than a minor traffic violation may be denied a permit and/or a nursing license.
+A graduate of an approved school of nursing who has been convicted of a violation of the law other than a minor traffic violation may be denied a nursing license.
 A graduate's eligibility for licensure is determined on an individual basis.
 Students are advised to consult with the licensing board regarding their licensure eligibility.